ellcorey/Curriculum/assignments/2015-09-08-day-12-typography-for-restaurant-site.md

 permalink: /09.07.15/typography-for-restaurant-website/
 ---
 #### Description
 Begin typographic discovery for your restaurant website by creating 10 typographic specemins for your website.
-Use Photoshop or typecast to create 10 possible typographic directions.
+Use Typecast to create 10 possible typographic directions.

 #### Objectives
 - Understand how to create a typographic specemin and defend your typographic choices